 This case was covered by NBC 7 San Diego.

 Youth Sports Treasurer Guilty of Embezzling $114,000

 A middle school math teacher volunteered to handle the books for a local Pop Warner league.
-At some point, she started writing checks to herself to pay off her personal debt, intending to pay the money back, but eventually ended up taking so much she found herself unable to reimburse the league.
+At some point, she started writing checks to herself to pay off her personal debt, intending to pay the money back, but eventually ended up taking so much that she found herself unable to reimburse the league.
 “Ms. Owens was so overburdened with her own economic crisis that she did not think through what she was doing,” Mr. Liss said.
 “She lost everything she had as a result.”

-With the help of Peter Liss, she ended up pleading guilty to five felony charges, including embezzlement, identity theft and grand theft -meaning she easily could have spent more than a decade in prison.
-She ended up serving one year in jail and five years in probation.
+With the help of Peter Liss, she ended up pleading guilty to five felony charges, including embezzlement, identity theft, and grand theft —meaning she easily could have spent more than a decade in prison.
+She ended up serving one year in jail and five years on probation.
 She was also ordered to pay back the money at a rate of $250 per month and attend credit counseling classes.

 Driver Charged With Fatally Hitting A Toddler